Not for Publication (1984 film): Critical response

+After the film came out Bartel said "I wanted to make a charming movie that plays variations on old themes, but what I’m getting is disappointment from the critics, in large part because it isn't farther out than Raoul.
+I probably should have done a film noir or a musical as a follow-up."

 TV Guide wrote, "The story is wildly improbable and sometimes hilariously funny.
 The dialog is inventive and the characters bizarre, and it all smacks of those cult movies that will have a long life in the Saturday night midnight shows around the country."
 Vincent Canby of The New York Times said, "Like all of Mr. Bartel's films, Not for Publication has a number of comic conceits that more often prompt knowing smiles than knee-slapping laughter", adding, "You have to work to find it funny, though the rewards are there, especially in the [film's] intensely sincere performances."
 Canby opined that while the film has "too much plot", it would make for a great "midnight [screening] on a Saturday, after an evening of good food, good drink and whatever else it takes to lower one's resistance to something so cheerfully if intentionally slapdash."

+Tab Hunter signed Paul Bartel to direct Lust in the Dust on the basis of Eating Raoul.
+He wrote in his memoirs that after this he went to a screening of Not for Publication which he hated and called "not for public consumption".
+However Hunter and his producing partner "convinced ourselves it was the story, not the director, that was to blame" and persisted with Bartel for Lust in the Dust.

 Home media

 On June 30, 2020, Not for Publication was released as a restored 4K Blu-ray disc by Kino Lorber.
 The release includes audio commentary by Allan Arkush, Bartel's fellow filmmaker and friend, and filmmaker and historian Daniel Kremer.